okteto/charts/inlets/README.md

 # inlets-chart

-inlets combines a reverse proxy and websocket tunnels to expose your internal and development endpoints to the public Internet via an exit-node.
-This Helm chart lets you launch an inlet tunnel over a existing Kubernetes cluster.
+inlets combine a reverse proxy and websocket tunnels to expose your internal and development endpoints to the public Internet via an exit-node.
+This Helm chart lets you launch an inlet tunnel over an existing Kubernetes cluster.

 To learn more about inlets go to `https://docs.inlets.dev/#/`